Lewislou/Label-Effcient-Nuclei-Segmentation/README.md

 # Label-Effcient-Nuclei-Segmentation
-Official code implementation for paper 'Automatic Patch Selection for Label-Effcient Nuclei Segmentation'
+Official code implementation for paper 'Which Pixel to Annotate: a Label-Efficient Nuclei Segmentation Framework'

 The whole framework consists of 3 stages: 1. **Patch selection** 2. **CSinGAN data augmentation** 3. **Pseudo-label based MRCNN**